-See our page on Accurate Metrics for a detailed answer about how bepress defines a download.
+See our page on Accurate Metrics for a detailed answer about how we define a download.
 Please note that a set amount of time needs to pass between downloads of an item from the same IP address for them to not count as duplicates.
 Downloads by administrators from the administrator-facing side of our system are not counted.
-We also filter out all downloads made by bepress.
+We also filter out all downloads made by staff.

 Do usage statistics include withdrawn or hidden items?

 The dashboard does not include hidden items.
 Withdrawn items are included on the dashboard and in usage reports, along with any previous download data available for them.
 In usage reports, they are identified as withdrawn in the “State” column.

 Can we obtain statistics or usage reports by IP address?

 Not at this time.
 If a journal subscriber would like to know how many people are accessing the journal via their subscription, please let your Consultant know, so we may track the request for the future.